msoehren/nG-BotClassifier/README.md

 **Best Model**: This file displays the currently best performing model (GloVe)

-**Multiclass Classification**: This file displays a short demonstration of trying to build mutliclass classification with the second dataset.
+**Multiclass Classification**: This file displays a short demonstration of trying to build multiclass classification models with the second dataset.